stephank/orona/README.md

 # Bolo

-Bolo is a top-down game of tank warfare originally written by Stuart Chesire for the BBC Micro and Apple Macintosh, and also notably rewritten for Windows and Linux by John Morrison.
+Bolo is a top-down game of tank warfare originally written by Stuart Cheshire for the BBC Micro and Apple Macintosh, and also notably rewritten for Windows and Linux by John Morrison.

  * [The Bolo homepage][Bolo]